A Resolution-Based Interactive Proof System for UNSAT: Abstract

 \section{Abstract}

 Modern SAT or QBF solvers are expected to produce correctness certificates.
-However, certificates have worst-case exponential size (unless $\NP=\coNP$), and at recent SAT competitions the largest certificates of unsatisfiability are starting to reach terabyte size.
+However, UNSAT certificates have worst-case exponential size (unless $\NP=\coNP$), and at recent SAT competitions the largest certificates of unsatisfiability are reaching terabyte size.
+This puts limits to the development of SAT-solving services in which a client with limited computational power sends a formula to a solver running on a powerful server, which returns a certificate to be checked by the client.

 Recently, Couillard, Czerner, Esparza, and Majumdar have suggested to replace certificates with interactive proof systems based on the $\textsf{IP}=\textsf{PSPACE}$ theorem.
 They have presented an interactive protocol between a prover and a verifier for an extension of QBF.
 The overall running time of the protocol is linear in the time needed by a standard BDD-based algorithm, and the time invested by the verifier is polynomial in the size of the formula.
 (So, in particular, the verifier never has to read or process exponentially long certificates).
 We call such an interactive protocol \emph{competitive} with the BDD algorithm for solving QBF.